 The paper detailing the study and its findings is in the process of publication.
 The Sport Biomechanics Lab may conduct additional studies in the future analyzing different lifts or exercises using the DB2.

-According to the DB2 website, the patented two-handled, center weight design of the DB2 allows for a wide range of exercises for a total body workout.
+According to DB2, the patented two-handled, center weight design of the DB2 allows for a wide range of exercises for a total body workout.
 This “next generation dumbbell” is created by Center Weight Industries, LLC in Jacksonville, Florida.